 Sales Development Strategy

 In order to have a successful sales development strategy, you have to study your current as well as prospective clients.
 Any sales strategy or business strategy starts with “why?”.
 You need to find answers to a very basic question that is “why should the customer use/buy your product?”
 When you have a clear knowledge of what you’re selling and what are the benefits of your product, you should try and find the answer to questions like “why will the prospect give you his time?”
 “Why will he care to hear you out ? as he might already have a lot of things in his schedule.
 “Why should the prospect change his existing product and use yours?”
 “Why is this the right time to bring that change?”
 When you find answers to all these questions, you can outline the approach for sales development.
 You will have a clear understanding of your product as well the customer behavior and prospect’s expectations.
 With the correct sales script, timing and offers you can convert warm leads into high-paying clients.

 Having Sales Development Representatives in the process is a definite boost to your overall sales.
-Planning for the SDR process and defining their roles will be an important factor in your sales strategy.
+Planning for the SDR sales process and defining their roles will be an important factor in your sales strategy.
 A sales strategy that emphasizes pre-sales activities such as the right marketing mix, brand building activities, lead generation processes, and lead nurturing process will most likely achieve good results in a quick time.
 Lead generation, however, plays a very important role in the entire process.
 Automation tools can help the teams generate an accurate and continuous flow of leads.
 This will keep SDRs busy in performing their tasks and work on intelligence in the process.
 Providing proper training to the SDRs with the right set of automation tools can work wonders in your sales strategy.
 Sales strategy and sales process change from industry to industry and business to business.
 It is vital to conduct continuous research on new and upcoming trends in sales and marketing.